-- 1. This Consultation Paper proposes guidelines on the appropriate size and composition of liquidity buffers to enable credit institutions to withstand a liquidity stress for a period of at least one month without changing their business models.
-It should be read as a follow-up to CEBS's Recommendations on liquidity risk management (September 2008), in particular to Recommendation 16. - 2.
+- 1. Liquidity risk management in banks makes use of a broad range of measures, including among others: funding ratios and limits for maturity gaps, stress test-based liquidity buffers and refinancing limits for shorter and longer periods and contingency planning.
+These guidelines are focused on liquidity buffers at the short end of the counterbalancing capacity only.
+The guidelines elaborate upon the appropriate size and composition of liquidity buffers to enable credit institutions to withstand a liquidity stress for a period of at least one month without changing their business models.
+It should be read as a follow-up to CEBS's Recommendations on Liquidity Risk Management (September 2008), in particular to Recommendation 16. - 2.
 The guidelines are aimed primarily at banks' internal risk management processes, although they may be helpful for supervisory review purposes as well. - 3.
 A wide range of liquidity buffer approaches can be found in the industry and in different regulatory regimes.
 Building on good practices, CEBS proposes enhancements to these approaches, which should remain tailored to the liquidity management strategy, the business model and complexity of a bank, and its risk tolerance.
 The more liquidity risk a bank runs, the larger its buffer should be. - 4.
 A liquidity buffer is defined as the short end of the counterbalancing capacity under a "planned stress" view.
 It needs to be available outright over a defined short period of time (the 'survival period'). - 5.
 The liquidity buffer is dependant on three dimensions: the severity and characteristics of the stress scenarios, the time horizon, and the characteristics of the assets in the buffer. - 6.
-This Consultation Paper provides a framework for deriving the overall level of the buffer as well as its relative composition from stress tests conducted over a long time horizon and their short term impact over two time horizons: at least the first week and at least the first month.
-No pre-defined parameters for the stress tests are proposed, as inducing credit institutions to use stress tests that are too similar could pose systemic risks by causing them to trigger the buffers in similar market conditions.
-CEBS's view is that each institution must engineer its own individual counterbalancing framework in the context of its own exposure, the exposure of its clients, and the nature of its business, aligning that framework with the approved risk policy. - 7.
-Liquidity buffers must be built using cash and assets that ensure the generation of liquidity within a short time at a predictable value.
-The paper acknowledges the need for a greater degree of confidence in the liquidity-generating capacity of these assets for the very short term leading to the recommendation that only assets that are both highly liquid in private market and eligible at central bank standard facilities count towards the liquidity buffers.
-For the longer end of the buffer (at least one month), other highly liquid assets might be appropriate as well.
+These guidelines provide a framework for deriving the overall level of the buffer as well as its relative composition from stress tests conducted over a long time horizon and their short-term impact over two time horizons: at least the first week and at least the first month.
+No pre-defined parameters for the stress tests are proposed, as a one-size-fits-all approach may not cover all the risks faced by an individual institution.
+CEBS's view is that each institution must engineer its own individual counterbalancing framework in the context of its own exposure, the exposure of its clients, and the nature of its business, aligning that framework with the approved risk policy.